iamonnox/tradecontrol/docs/tc_functions.md

 Looking back at **Figures 2** and **3**, we can do the same thing in the Secondary Industry.
 Rather than modelling vehicle structure, it could be conceived as a supply chain.
 Level 1 is the Assembly Plant, where everything is put together.
 Level 2 there are separate organizations specializing in each component, like engines.
 The same could be said for level 3, such as an engineering business making pistons.

 Many supply chains are dictated and distorted by Intellectual Property ownership, like patents.
 Functionally, however, multiple supply chains converge when components service more than one chain.
 For example, O Rings are widely used in mechanical engineering.
 It does not make sense for a manufacturer of washing machines to make their own O Rings.
-Such convergences act as a block on supply chain financing initiatives, which originated from lean thinking developed in the automotive industry during the nineties[^1].
+Such convergences act as a block on supply chain financing initiatives, which originated from lean thinking developed in the automotive industry during the nineties ^1^.
 It was an attractive idea to car manufacturers, because they could control financial allocation across all their subcontractors.
 For supply chain financing to work, all the available value must be concentrated in the root node, as lower levels take their share and pass on the remainder.
 But that is not often possible.
 Returning to [polarity](#cash-polarity), you could overcome the convergence problem by scheduling the entire chain.
 This is what the [sharpNode](tc_history.md#sharpnode) was initially designed to achieve, such that you can model the productive process both internally in [one node](https://github.com/tradecontrol/tc-nodecore) and [externally between many](https://github.com/tradecontrol/tc-network).

 #### Supply and Demand